The role of accretion efficiency, natal kicks, and angular momentum transport in the formation of the Gaia black holes: Discussion

 Combining these factors, we estimate the total number of dormant BH systems in the Milky Way for the model \modA{} as

 where $M_{\mathrm{MW}}$ is the current total stellar mass of the Milky Way and $f_\mathrm{bin}=0.5$ the fraction of stars in binary systems.

 The number of detected \Gaia{} BHs is related to the total population by detection probability $p_\mathrm{det}$.
 We estimated $p_\mathrm{det}$ by generating mock observations of the simulated BH binaries, forward modeling the selection effects of \Gaia{}, and counting the fraction of systems that would be detectable.
-We describe this procedure in Appendix~\ref{app:pdet}.

-Following the approach described in Appendix~\ref{app:pdet}, we estimate $p_\mathrm{det}=3.4\times10^{-4}$ and $7.2\times10^{-5}$ for models \modA{} and \modAfb{}.
+We describe this procedure in Appendix~\ref{app:pdet}. {We} estimate {$p_\mathrm{det}={ 2.9}\times10^{-4}$ and ${ 8.0}\times10^{-5}$} for models \modA{} and \modAfb{}.
 Combining this with our estimate of the total number of dormant BHs in the Milky Way, we obtain an order-of-magnitude prediction for the number of \Gaia{} BHs detectable in DR3:

 for model \modA{}.
-This number raises up to 169 for model \modAfb{}.
+This number raises up to 186 for model \modAfb{}.

 This estimate exceeds the effectively detected number of \Gaia{} BHs by approximately one (two) order(s) of magnitude for model \modA{} (model \modAfb{}), respectively.
 We will present a more detailed treatment of selection effects and detectability, including predictions for future \Gaia{} data releases, in a follow-up study (M\"uller-Horn et al., in prep.).